brunocssouza/Alura/README.md

 # Alura
-Collections of practices done grouped by name from Alura, a courses platform.
+Collections of practices done grouped by name from Alura, a courses platform!